focus000/obsidian/Zettelkasten/consensus.md

 ## PoS

 Since PoW calculate hash is nonsense, we proposed to avoid waste power.
-PoW is make profit transfer to crypto currency by calculate hash, while PoS is staking coins
+PoW is make profit transfer to crypto currency by calculate hash, while PoS is staking coins.
+If stacker

 ---
 # References